Skip to content

 2010

 The Hangar agreement with Tallichet’s organization (MARC) expires.
-The hangar is now owned exclusively by Air Heritage Inc.
+The hangar is now owned exclusively by Air Heritage Aviation Museum.

 2011